Bahrain is welcoming travellers from some destinations with no quarantine.

 Entry to Bahrain is currently restricted to Bahraini citizens and residents, GCC citizens and passengers eligible to obtain a visa on arrival or an eVisa.

 Click here to discover which passport holders qualify for visas on arrival.
 Entry is suspended for travellers from red list countries, which includes Bangladesh, Nepal and Sri Lanka.
 Only Bahraini citizens and residents can return from these destinations.

 Diplomats, military personnel, airline crew and holders of official, service or UN passports can also fly to Bahrain.
 All arriving passengers must hold a return ticket and sufficient funds to cover their stay in Bahrain.

 Travellers who have not been fully vaccinated against Covid-19 will need to quarantine in Bahrain for 10 days.

-Citizens and residents of the UAE who can provide proof that they have received the full course of a Covid-19 vaccine through approved applications – Al Hosn in the UAE and BeAware Bahrain – do not need to quarantine or undergo Covid-19 testing procedures in Bahrain, including on-arrival tests and follow-up tests on days five and 10.
+Citizens and residents of the UAE and other GCC countries who can provide proof that they have received the full course of a Covid-19 vaccine through approved applications do not need to quarantine, but must undergo Covid-19 testing procedures in Bahrain, including on-arrival tests and follow-up tests on days five and 10.

-Passengers travelling from other destinations that have recognised vaccine certificates and who are fully vaccinated or have recovered from Covid-19 also do not need to self-isolate, but must take a PCR test on arrival, and two more tests on days five and 10 as well.
+Passengers travelling from other destinations that have recognised vaccine certificates and who are fully vaccinated or have recovered from Covid-19 do not need to self-isolate, but must take a PCR test on arrival, and two more tests on days five and 10 as well.

 What do I need to do before I fly to Bahrain?

-All travellers flying to Bahrain must complete this Health Declaration form before flying.
+All travellers flying to Bahrain must complete a health declaration form before flying.
 Passengers must also download and activate the BeAware Bahrain app.